Ringerike Line

-The Ringerike Line (Ringeriksbanen or Ringeriksbana) is a proposed 40 km extension of the Bergen Line from Jong, Sandvika to Hønefoss, Norway.
-In 2022, the project was postponed; the government has no commitment to any timeframe (as of Q4 2022).
+The Ringerike Line (Ringeriksbanen, Ringeriksbana) is a proposed 40 km extension of the Bergen Line from Jong, Sandvika to Hønefoss, Norway.
+In 2022, the project was postponed; the government has no commitment to any timeframe (as of Q1 2026).
+Regional authorities and political groups continue to advocate for the project, which is fully planned but lacks funding and a construction start.
+If construction eventually begins, it is estimated to take 10–12 years to complete due to extensive tunnelling and civil works.

 The proposed line would reduce travel from Oslo to Bergen by 60 km and 50 minutes.
 Currently trains from the Bergen Line to Oslo must run via Drammen on the Randsfjord Line and the Drammen Line, or via Roa on the Roa–Hønefoss Line and the Gjøvik Line.

 The project was presented as part of the original proposal of the Bergen Line when approved by Parliament in 1894, but due to the narrow gauge on the Drammen Line at the time, a temporary solution via Roa was chosen instead.
 Later proposals have been launched, and parliament has voted over it in 1954, 1978, 1984 and 1992; only the last being passed, but not followed up by funding, and Bane NOR has not allocated any date to start construction; detailed plans have however been produced.